What is Simulated Annealing?

 Why do we spend the last 20% of the time doing nothing?
 Why do we spend the first 50% of our time with a very bad score?

-Let’s try to choose different temp_start and temp_end and see what score we get.
-We use logarithmic scales for the axis.
 And don’t forget that plots are interactive, so you can rotate them!
 Here each point represents one experiment.

-Smaller scores are better, so the only conclusion we can definitely make is that temp_end should be smaller than 0.01 (otherwise we just accept bad transitions till the end and never get a good solution).
-Ok, let’s leave only smaller parameters, and rerun the experiment.
+should be smaller than 0.01 (otherwise we just accept bad transitions till the end and never get a good solution).

-Ok, now let’s also say that temp_start should be at least 0.1 (otherwise we don’t explore the full space of solutions and just converge to some local optimum).
+should be at least 0.1 (otherwise we don’t explore the full space of solutions and just converge to some local optimum).

 Now we see that after removing completely bad temperature parameters, results for all others look pretty random.
-We can also say that our initial randomly picked parameters temp_start = 10.0 and temp_end = 0.001 are inside the range.
+We can also

 Optimal answer

 For this specific case of TSP, there is a known optimal answer, which we actually found several times.
-Let’s take a look at which start parameters this happens more often.
-I created a 10x10 grid with different temp_start and temp_end, for each cell ran 5000 experiments, and calculated the probability of finding the optimal solution.
+Let’s take a look

 From the previous plot, it was hard to compare “reasonable” start parameters, but now we can see some patterns.